NikKowPHP/social-brain/a.md

 ### **Conductor's Practice**

 #### **⚠️ Troubleshooting & The Messy Middle**
-*   **The Social Immune Response:** When you first try these protocols, they may feel clumsy and sound scripted.
+*   **The Social Immune Response:** When you first try these scripts, they may feel clumsy and sound rehearsed.
 As with Maria's first attempt with Leo, the other person may reject the "script."
 Do not panic.
 This is a sign they are listening.
 The best response is to acknowledge the clumsiness ("You're right, that did sound a bit like a script...") and restate your intent from a more authentic place.
 *   **The Political Cost:** Setting a boundary with a powerful, bad-faith actor is not a clean "win."
 As Maria learned with David, a skilled operator can reframe your boundary as a weakness.
-The goal of the protocol is to protect your resources and create a clear record, but you must be prepared for the political fallout.
+The goal of the script is to protect your resources and create a clear record, but you must be prepared for the political fallout.
 It is a strategic choice with real consequences.

 ---
 ### **Conflict Toolkit: At-a-Glance**